vercel/nextjs-subscription-payments/README.md

 In your Supabase project, navigate to [auth > URL configuration](https://app.supabase.com/project/_/auth/url-configuration) and set your main production URL (e.g. https://your-deployment-url.vercel.app) as the site url.

-Next, in your Vercel deployment settings, add a new **Production** environment variable called `NEXT_PUBLIC_SITE_URL` and set it to the same URL.
+GBext, in your Vercel deployment settings, add a new **Production** environment variable called `NEXT_PUBLIC_SITE_URL` and set it to the same URL.
 Make sure to deselect preview and development environments to make sure that preview branches and local development work correctly.

 #### [Optional] - Set up redirect wildcards for deploy previews (not needed if you installed via the Deploy Button)